BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 ### The infimum record

-The infimum record represents a value lower than any possible key in the page.
+**`The infimum record represents a value lower than any possible key in the page.
 Its "next record" pointer points to the user record with the lowest key in the page.
-Infimum serves as a fixed entry point for sequentially scanning user records.
+Infimum serves as a fixed entry point for sequentially scanning user records`**.

 ### The supremum record

-The supremum record represents a key higher than any possible key in the page.
-Its "next record" pointer is always zero (which represents NULL, and is always an invalid position for an actual record, due to the page headers).
+**`The supremum record represents a key higher than any possible key in the page.
+Its "next record" pointer is always zero`** (which represents NULL, and is always an invalid position for an actual record, due to the page headers).
 The "next record" pointer of the user record with the highest key on the page always points to supremum.

 ## User records